Tsuk1ko/UptimeFlareD1/README.md

 > This is a fork version to use D1 instead of KV for storing data, and including some enhancements.
 >
 > More information please checkout original project: [UptimeFlare](https://github.com/lyc8503/UptimeFlare)

+> [!WARNING]
+> Under testing, it is not recommended to use this project now.